I just got back from the GMAT center with a 690 (Q44, V42). After 6 months of preparation, I am happy beyond belief.

 3. GMATPREP Software:

 absolutely critical.
-Totally recommend this purchase.
-Trains you to answer questions online.
+Totally recommend this purchase as it trains you to answer questions online.
 I think if you can get 50% of the Hard questions right, 75% of the M, and 95% of the Easy you are in good shape for the exam.
 Make sure you review your timing, this is critical.
-There is a running timer on each question at the lower right hand side of the screen (vs the upper right hand side on the real test)
+There is a running timer on each question at the lower right hand side of the screen (vs the upper right hand side on the real test).
+I actually enjoyed using this software the most and think it was my best purchase.

 (primarily GMATClub).
 I used GMATClub and Urch the most.
 Urch for motivation and GMATClub because Bunuel is THE MAN.
 I will say he provides the best and most efficient ways to solve things.
-However do not rely too much on ANSWERS and EXPLANATIONS because you should figure out how to solve it in the most efficient way for YOU before resorting to looking @ the answer.
+However do not rely too much on ANSWERS and EXPLANATIONS because you should figure out how to solve it in the most efficient way for YOU before resorting to looking The

 5. PRACTICE EXAMS